UK Police Arrest Three in Relation to National Security Offences Linked to China

 British counter‑terrorism police arrested three individuals in London on March 4, 2026, under the National Security Act in an investigation linked to China.
 This development comes amid intensified scrutiny of espionage and foreign interference involving China and other hostile states.

-LONDON, March 4 (Reuters) - British police said on Wednesday they had arrested three men on suspicion of assisting China's foreign intelligence service in the latest accusation of spying against Beijing by the UK authorities.
+LONDON, March 4 (Reuters) - British police said on Wednesday they had arrested three men on suspicion of assisting China's foreign intelligence service, and local media reported one was the partner of a sitting lawmaker, in the latest UK accusations of spying by Beijing.

-The arrests come after Britain's MI5 security service gave another warning to lawmakers in November about attempts by Chinese agents to collect information and influence activity at Westminster.
+Last November, Britain's MI5 security service warned lawmakers about attempts by Chinese agents to collect information and influence activity at Westminster, which the government labelled "a covert and calculated attempt" by China to interfere in British politics.

-Police said counter-terrorism officers had arrested a 39-year-old man in London as well as a 68-year-old man and a 43-year-old man in Wales.
-All are being held in custody.
+Police said counter-terrorism officers had arrested a 39-year-old man in London and two people, aged 68 and 43, in Wales, and had searched properties in London, Cardiff and East Kilbride in Scotland.
+The suspects are being held in custody.

-They were made under the National Security Act passed in 2023, which is intended to allow prosecutors to put spying suspects on trial in a wider set of circumstances, and Jarvis said in a statement after the arrests that the government was working on new powers to counter foreign interference.
+The latest arrests were made under the National Security Act passed in 2023, introduced to give greater powers to tackle foreign interference.
+Jarvis said in a statement after the arrests that the government was working on new powers.

 "We will always challenge any country, including China, that attempts to interfere with or undermine the integrity of our democratic institutions," Jarvis said.
 "We will always prioritise UK national security."